-Are you reading and hearing about people saving and investing to the level where they’re financially independent and thinking it’s not a possibility for you?
+Are you reading and hearing about people saving and investing money to the level where they’re financially independent but thinking it’s not a possibility for you?
 If so, you’re not alone.

 While it might be feasible for high-income earners to sock away enough money to become financially independent, is it really a plausible dream for regular folks like you and me?
-Those who earn under $100,000 per year?
+Those who earn less than $100,000 per year?

 Financial Independence for Average Income Earners

 Achieving financial independence (FI) when you’re not making six figures (or more) will definitely be a challenge.
 It will involve taking a few important steps that people making big bucks might not have to take.

 But I do believe you’ve got a good shot at achieving FI if you’re willing to take the steps I’m going to tell you about.
 The first step is to determine what you need to live on and how you’ll save enough to get to the point where you feel financially independent.